A Bit About Me…

 We love our pets like your love yours, so we understand how it feels to be in your shoes.
 Here are some interesting facts about my family pets.

-Dr. Crescenzi adopted Echo last Spring at an Ultrasound lab in Florida.
+Dr. Crescenzi adopted Echo in Spring 2016 at an Ultrasound lab in Florida.
 She was part of a program to get shelter dogs adopted if they were used for humane medical educational purposes.
 She came from Plant City, FL.

-Ronah was found with Parvo in a dumpster behind a pizza shop in Bradenton, Florida.
-She survived and is Dr. Crescenzi's "original" baby girl (if you ask her).
+Ronah was found with Parvo (a deadly Coronavirus in dogs) in a dumpster behind a pizza shop in Bradenton, Florida.
+She survived and is Dr. Crescenzi’s “original” baby girl (if you ask her).
+Ronah has a special talent of tree climbing!
+(Seriously…it’s crazy!!!)

 Daisy is actually Dr. Crescenzi’s mother’s horse…but we love her like she’s our own.
 Daisy is a mustang crossed with quarter horse and went to New Hampshire for special training over the summer.
 She had a blast!